Grenyerre/CI-PP2-Catch-The-Mousie/README.md

 ## **Credits**

 - I would like to credit a Code Institute alumni, Adam Gilroy, with the game layout upon which 'Catch The Mousie!' is based.
-- I visited w3schools.com numerous times during this project's inception.
+- I visited w3schools.com numerous times during this project's development.
 The code for the modal is based upon this page; [w3schools css modal how to](https://w3schools.com/howto/howto_css_modals.asp/).
 - I also visited 'Stack Overflow', w3docs.com, and developer.mozilla.org to check syntaxes and correct usage.

 ## **Acknowledgements**